New Zealand Vocational Education and Training Research Forum

 Places are limited - register now to secure your place at Aotearoa's pre-eminent cross-sector vocational education event.

-Further programme details and speaker announcements will be made in coming weeks, so register now!
+Further programme details and speaker announcements will be announced shortly.

 Skills Group is New Zealand's largest Private Training Establishment, supporting 17,000 learners and training across 33 industries, through both work-based and provider-based learning, across 15 campuses nationwide.